home-assistant/home-assistant.io/source/_docs/configuration/troubleshooting.markdown

 ## Debug Logs and Diagnostics

 The first thing you will need before reporting an issue online is debug logs and diagnostics (if available) for the integration giving you trouble.
-Getting those ahead a time will ensure someone can help get your issue resolved in the fastest possible manner.
+Getting those ahead of time will ensure someone can help resolve your issue in the fastest possible manner.

 ### Enabling Debug Logging